Shedrick Elliott III Joins Blue Jays Staff

 The Hopkins men's track team has had considerable improvement under Van Allen, finishing in the top three in the Centennial Conference the past three years and winning the conference indoor title for the first time in school history in 2013.
-The Blue Jays have qualified several individual men who have competed in the NCAA Championships.
+The men went on to win the first Centennial outdoor title in program history in 2014; the first outdoor conference title for Hopkins since 1948.
+Hopkins produced its first-ever individual national champion under Van Allen in 2014, as then-senior Andrew Carey won the 800 meter run at the NCAA Championships.

 Coach Van Allen has been named the Centennial Women's Track Coach of the Year three times each between the indoor and outdoor seasons and has also twice been honored as NCAA Mideast Women's Track Coach of the Year by the United States Track and Field and Cross Country Coaches Association.

 Van Allen joined the Hopkins coaching staff in 1999 as an assistant assigned to the development of distance runners.
 He became the head coach in the fall of 1999 and the first full-time head coach in the history of the program in 2002.
 Among his many accomplishments as head coach, Van Allen has bolstered the size of the women's team and brought in top-level recruits who have prospered under his system as the school continues to move up the team rankings on the national level.
-One male and 16 female athletes have earned All America status in track and cross-country under Coach Van Allen's tutelage.
+Three males and 17 female athletes have earned All America status in track and cross-country under Coach Van Allen's tutelage.

 Van Allen's coaching career began in the fall of 1998 at the University of Maryland, where he was a volunteer assistant coach after having had a highly successful career in the sport at Maryland.